SyedShahid17/Airlines-Management-System/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-for more information of this project , please go through the 'Airlines.pptx' for the working of the project.
+for more information of this project , please go through the <a href=""> 'Airlines.pptx'</a> for the working of the project.